-Complex 41, Cape Canaveral Air Force Station, Fla.
-Launch Date:
+Launch Pad: Complex 41, Cape Canaveral Air Force Station, Fla.

 The Applied Physics Lab team is testing the autonomy software system.
 The testing is to confirm it would take appropriate safety actions if an unplanned condition occurred after New Horizons is far away from Earth.
 The scope of the testing was expanded requiring additional days for ground processing.

 Encapsulation is six days behind schedule, but the launch date has not changed.
 Encapsulation of New Horizons into the vehicle fairing is scheduled for Dec.
 12; followed by transportation to Launch Complex 41 for mating to the Atlas V on Dec.
 16. The fifth and final solid rocket booster was mated to the Atlas V at the Vehicle Integration Facility today.